0xcert/framework/docs/api/core.md

 ### destroyAsset(assetId)

 An `asynchronous` class instance `function` which destroys a specific `assetId` on the Ethereum blockchain.
 The asset is removed from the account but stays logged in the blockchain.
-Note that the `BURN_ASSET` ledger capability is needed to perform this function.
+Note that the `DESTROY_ASSET` ledger capability is needed to perform this function.
 The function succeeds only when performed by the asset's owner.

 **Arguments:**